-Back to School: 15 preschool lunch ideas even teens will eat
+Back to school: 15 preschool lunch ideas even teens will eat

-Lunch doesn't have to be a chore, it can be fun for you and your little ones.
+Lunch doesn't have to be a chore -- it can even be fun for you and your little ones.

-Check out these lunch ideas to get you geared up for the upcoming school year.
+Check out these lunch ideas to get you geared up for the school year.

 1. Dessert is what many young children look forward to, so take a cupcake baking pan and flip it upside down.
 Get cookie dough and roll it flat.
 Take a circular cookie cutter and make cutouts.
 Take the cutout cookie and form it over the individual cupcake pan bowls.
-Bake as usual, let cool and add fruit to the cookie bowl for a healthy twist.
+Bake as usual, let cool, then add fruit to the cookie bowl for a healthy twist.

 3. Cut up apples into thin slices, coat with cinnamon sugar, syrup or lemon juice and bake until crispy for apple chips.
 You can do this with plantains, strawberries or any fruit of your choice that you want to turn into a chip for easy packing and preserving.